 Jesus’ comment appears strange, even nonsensical from a financial viewpoint.
 But from another viewpoint, it makes total sense.
 Jesus did not say the wealthy’s gifts were unimportant.
 He did not say they gave nothing. what He said was the widow’s gift was greater.
 God determined the size of the gift by its cost.
 The gifts by the wealthy cost them nothing.
 The widow’s gift cost her everything.
 The widow gave all she had.
 Her priority was the Kingdom of God.
 Those who were wealthy had prioritized themselves first then God.

 Does God have you or does your stuff have you?
-Does God have everything of yours.
 Or are you holding on to the things you need?
 Do you believe it is only prudent to spend time and money protecting what is yours?
 What do you need to live?
 Are you living for God or your stuff?

-Is your attitude, after working all day you deserve a time of relaxation?
-And all your stuff help your relax.
-There is a justification for it all, your game boy and flat screen TV, computer, smart phone, home, 2 cars, etc. After you have paid all you bills then you give God what is left over.
+Is your attitude, after working all day, you deserve a time of relaxation?
+And all your stuff helps you to relax.
+There is a justification for it all.
+Your game boy and flat-screen TV, computer, smartphone, home, 2 cars, etc. .
+After you have paid all your bills you give God what’s left over.

-What would it look like if Christ were truly first in your life rather than yourself.
+What would it look like if Christ were first in your life rather than yourself?
 There is no second place for God.
 He is either first place or no place.